aurelia/aurelia.github.io-old/docs/api/router/index.md

 #### Properties

-* `activationStrategy: ` - Add to specify an activation strategy if it is always the same and you do not want that to be in your view-model code.
+* `activationStrategy: ActivationStrategyType` - Add to specify an activation strategy if it is always the same and you do not want that to be in your view-model code.
 Available values are &#x27;replace&#x27; and &#x27;invoke-lifecycle&#x27;.
 * `caseSensitive: boolean` - When true is specified, this route will be case sensitive.
 * `generationUsesHref: boolean` - Indicates that when route generation is done for this route, it should just take the literal value of the href property.